It may have been your decision or you may have been forced to downsize. Maybe you were switching cities. Regardless, you might need temporary storage.

 - Make sure there is a bit of space between the walls and the items that you are storing to allow air to circulate and prevent the formation of mold.

-- Be sure there is access to your items when you need them through a passageway through the middle of the unit.
+- Be sure there is access to your items when you need them through a passageway in the middle of the unit.

 - The boxes should be identical or similar sizes.
 However, the largest, heaviest box should be at the bottom.